- Vanessa Kerry, Chief Executive Officer

 - Sadath Sayeed, Chief Medical Officer

-- Jennifer Goldsmith, Chief Administrative Officer, Director of Partnerships and Planning
+- Jennifer Goldsmith, Chief Administrative Officer, Director of Planning and Strategy

 - James Scott, Senior Advisor